Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Statistical guarantees for shallow linear neural networks

 Theorem~\ref{OracleInSta} proves the fact that for properly chosen tuning parameter~$\tuning$ and large enough sample sizes, any reasonable stationary point of~\eqref{ls} generalizes essentially as well as $\ParamVS$.
-Our results essentially have the same rates as the ones in the literature~\citep[Theorem~3]{taheri2021} but, in stark contrast to those results, apply to all reasonable stationary points (including saddle points) rather than to the global optimum of the objective function only.
+Our results essentially have the same rates as the ones in the literature~\citep[Theorem~3]{taheri2021};\citep[Proposition~3]{2021LedererSparse}, who prove that the prediction risk is at most of order $O((L/2)^{1/2-L}\log(p)\allowbreak\log(n)/\sqrt{n})$) for $\ell_1$-regularized neural networks with depth $L$ and $p$ parameters.
+However, in stark contrast to previous results, our theories apply to all reasonable stationary points (including saddle points) rather than to the global optimum of the objective function only.
+Although works like~\citet{kawaguchi2016deep} and \cite{zhou2018critical} argue about the absence of local minima in linear networks, saddle points still exist in linear neural networks (see~\citet[Theorem~2]{zhou2018critical}).
+Furthermore, saddle points continue to pose challenges: \citet{lee2019first} demonstrate that gradient-based algorithms can escape strict saddle points, but non-strict saddle points are problematic and also exist in linear neural networks in general~\citep[Paragraph following their Theorem~2]{zhou2018critical}.
+We refer to our illustrative Example~\ref{exm:relu} (in the Appendix) to clearly illustrate the presence of sub-optimal critical points in our considered setup.
+Also, a recent study by~\cite{achour2024loss} demonstrates that for shallow linear neural networks with least squares loss, all saddle points are strict under some assumptions (see \citet[Assumption~1]{achour2024loss}.

-The assumption of Gaussian noise can be relaxed readily by replacing the Gaussian-type results in the empirical-process derivations by more general results~\citep{adamczak2008tail,Lederer2014,Sara2013Orliz,wellner2017bennett}.
+To emphasize the significance of using regularized objectives, it's worth mentioning that the rate of ordinary least-squares in linear regression is $O(d/n)$, where $d$ gives the number of parameters and $n$ the number of data examples~\citep[Equation~1.5]{Lederer2021HD}.
+But for high-dimensional settings with $d \gg n$, least-squares are prone to overfitting, so regularization can be employed for improvement.
+For example, lasso with sufficiently large tuning parameter (in linear regression) gives predictions bounds at most bounded by $\sqrt{\log(d)/n}$~\citep[Page~174]{Lederer2021HD}.
+Also, a different prediction bound for lasso called ``power-two bound" is presented in~\citet[Page~188]{Lederer2021HD} that holds under strong conditions but it is far from the context of this paper.
+Overfitting is even more problematic for complex models like neural networks with a huge number of parameters $p$.
+The focus has just shifted to networks involving sparsity to improve prediction bounds from $p/n$ to $\sqrt{\log(p)/n}$, which also appears in our results (see~\eqref{Main_rates} for example).

 Note that in finite time, stationary points can be computed just approximately using gradient-based algorithms.
-Now we extend our results in Theorem~\ref{OracleInSta} to the points that are close but not necessarily equal to a stationary points.
-We define a pair $(\StaOutAp,\StaInAp)$ as a $\AppSta-$approximate stationary point if it satisfies
+Now, we extend our results in Theorem~\ref{OracleInSta} to the points that are close but not necessarily equal to a stationary points.
+We define a pair $(\StaOutAp,\StaInAp)$ as a $\AppSta-$approximate stationary point if it satisfies \begin{linenomath}